- Academic skills resources

 - See Graduate Certificate/Diploma.

-- This is one of four delivery methods, in which all educational content, learning activities, assessment and support services for a unit are delivered in print.
+- One of four delivery methods, in which all educational content, learning activities, assessment and support services for a unit are delivered in print.
 Email may also be used for interaction with staff and support services.

 - Professional Education

-- This is the award conferred upon students who successfully complete a course of study.
-Qualifications include: degree (specific types of degree are Bachelors or Masters), Certificate, and Diploma.
+- The award conferred upon students who successfully complete a course of study.
+Qualifications include: degree (specific types of degree are Bachelor's or Master's), Certificate and Diploma.

 - Quick Skills

-- Quick Skills is one of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
-It is delivered in online modules that are designed to help build skills in study techniques in areas such as time management, by logging into (My study centre>Manage your study>Active units).
+- One of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
+It is delivered in online modules that are designed to help build skills in areas such as time management.
+Students can access it by logging in to My study centre > Student support > Learning skills

 - Recognition of Prior Learning

-- Recognition of Prior Learning, or RPL, is the formal acknowledgement of previous learning, from informal as well as formal learning situations, for credit towards a degree or TAFE qualification.
+- Recognition of Prior Learning, or RPL, is the formal acknowledgement of previous learning, from informal (work, extracurricular activities, etc.) as well as formal learning (university, TAFE, etc) situations, for credit towards a degree or TAFE qualification.

 - Recommended prerequisite